 Women in STEM Decadal Plan

-MACQUARIE UNIVERSITY RESPONSE NOVEMBER 2019
+MACQUARIE UNIVERSITY RESPONSE

+2021 REVIEW AND UPDATE

 Macquarie University is committed to creating and maintaining a culture that embraces equality, diversity and inclusion in all that we do.
 We aim to drive real change through an innovative and systemic approach.
 We have set ambitious actions and targets for progressing gender equity, and we are proud of our progress to date.
-This document illustrates how the commitments and actions outlined in Macquarie's Towards Gender Equity 2.0 (Workplace Gender Equity Strategy) align with and support the Women in STEM Decadal Plan.

-Opportunity 1: Leadership and cohesion

-Our Workplace Gender Equity Strategy identifies senior leadership as a key driver and priority area for action.
-The following examples show how our senior leaders are leading cultural change towards achieving gender equality at Macquarie:

-LEADING CHANGE - OUR FIXING THE SYSTEM APPROACH

-While the six priority areas within our strategy may not be unusual, our approach to achieving change is.
+This document illustrates how the commitments and actions outlined in Macquarie's Towards Gender Equity 2.0 (workplace gender equity strategy) align with and support the Women in STEM Decadal Plan.
+Opportunity 1: Leadership and cohesion Our workplace gender equity strategy identifies senior leadership as a key driver and priority area for action.
+The following examples show how our senior leaders are leading cultural change towards achieving gender equality at Macquarie.
+LEADING CHANGE - OUR FIXING THE SYSTEM APPROACH While the six priority areas within our strategy may not be unusual, our approach to achieving change is.
 To make real progress, we know that we need to transform the traditional approach to gender equity.
 Our approach is to fix the system - we are focusing our attention on the policies, systems, processes and cultures that create and maintain inequality.
 We are changing the way we do things.
 We use data and academic research to guide and design innovative and targeted actions.
 While our journey towards gender equity has not been without challenges, significant progress has been achieved in a short time.
 We are encouraged by the momentum, leadership and community engagement aimed at fixing the system.
-For more information on our approach and progress, visit our website and and view our Fixing the System for Gender Equity video.
+For more information on our approach and progress, visit our website and view our Fixing the System for Gender Equity video.
+Macquarie was asked to review and update this report in March 2021.
+Our review and updates on progress in this document are given in purple and marked with a side bar, as shown here.

-(L-R) Pete Boyle - Head of U@MQ and co-chair of GESAT, Jo Hatton - Manager, Workplace Diversity and Inclusion, Distinguished Professor Lesley Hughes - Pro Vice-Chancellor, Research Integrity and Development and co-chair of GESAT, Professor S Bruce Dowton - Vice-Chancellor
+L-R: Pete Boyle, Head of U@MQ and Co-Chair of GESAT; Jo Hatton, Manager, Workplace Diversity and Inclusion; Distinguished Professor Lesley Hughes, Pro Vice-Chancellor (Research Integrity and Development) and Co-Chair of GESAT; Professor S Bruce Dowton, Vice-Chancellor